-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will grow by 13 percent by 2028.
+If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There’s several reasons why these jobs are increasing so fast.
+There are several reasons why these careers are expanding so fast.
 One is homeowners tapping into government incentives to install more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects aging equipment.
-Finally, there’s the red-hot housing market and a home shortage that’s driven an increase in new construction houses.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+Lastly, there’s the red-hot housing market and a house shortage that’s driven an increase in new construction homes.

-One of the most in-demand careers is working as a HVAC technician.
+One of the most needed positions is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?

-A HVAC technician is someone who services, installs and maintains heating and cooling systems.
+An HVAC technician is a person who fixes, installs and maintains heating and cooling units.
 Most work with both homeowners and business owners.
-And, most important, you’ll be skilled with:
+And, most important, you’ll be skilled in:

 - Work evenings, weekends and overtime during peak demand.

 One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
-You have to have a specific skill set, in-depth training and ongoing qualifications.
+You have to have a specific skill set, specialized education and ongoing certification.

 It’s a great career possibility if you want to: